-You can now purchase your monthly passes for Colltrans and The Blue Mountain Link effective August 23, 2021.
-You can begin the process to create an account at collingwood.usetransit.com
+You can now purchase your monthly passes and load funds to your epurse for Colltrans and The Blue Mountain online!
+Login or create an account at collingwood.usetransit.com

 Before you begin, create an account using the register button, and complete your personal information entry.
 You will receive an email from Transitfare to activate your account after you have completed the personal information signup.
 Once you receive your email from Transitfare, click the link in the email to verify your account.
 Once this has been completed you may login to the Transitfare portal and begin to purchase your passes.